 A fascinating conundrum is at the center of A Good Woman Is Hard to Find.
 Morality is not a viable way to deal with deeply immoral people.
 They don't respond to it.
 Sarah consequently has to do immoral things to save herself and her family.
 But that is, of course, as moral an intention as you could ever find.
 That idea provides intellectual suspense to match the more physical kind.
 You don't often find a movie that grabs you in so many ways.
 This one does, and it shouldn't be missed.

-A Good Woman Is Hard to Find is unrated, but contains strong bloody violence, brief nudity, drug content, and language.
+A Good Woman Is Hard to Find is unrated, but contains adult language, drug content, and strong violence.
 The running time is 1 hour and 37 minutes.